Label84/laravel-nederland-postcode/README.md

 ### Fetching a single address

-You can then use collection methods to work with the results:
+Same as above, but you can use the collection methods to work with the results:

 ```php
 use Label84\NederlandPostcode\Facades\NederlandPostcode;